When and how to use spot metering for accurate exposure

 2. Extreme close ups

-In fact, unless you shoot in manual mode, if your focal point also acts as the area to meter for spot metering, as with Nikon cameras, it would actually be better to use matrix metering.
+If your focal point also acts as the area to meter for spot metering, as with Nikon cameras, it would actually be better to use matrix metering for close ups.
+Otherwise, you’d have to meter your subject’s skin, set your exposure, then focus and take the shot.

 How skin color affects metering mode choice

-Cameras see in black and white and their exposure system wants to make everything a medium gray.
+Cameras see in black and white and their exposure system wants to make everything medium gray.
 So your camera doesn’t like to record white as white or black as black.
 It’ll always try to bring both white and black back to gray.

 What that means in portrait photography is that your camera will want to brighten dark skin to medium gray and darken light skin to medium gray.